 Going the distance: commuting patterns in Israel (Blog, 3 min)

 From the earliest years of childhood through high school and academia, trends in the education system shape the next generation of Israelis.
 Where does the education system stand in terms of the central goals it has set for itself?
 What inequalities exist in education and at what inflection points can these disparities be addressed and, potentially, narrowed?

 In many ways, Israel’s current health indicators are quite good, but they reflect past investments in the healthcare system.
-Today, there are signs of a worsening in the relative health of Israel’s population and the system faces challenges including the level of state funding, the mix between the system’s private and public spheres, an aging population, and health disparities across population groups.
+Today, the system faces challenges including the level of state funding, the mix between the system’s private and public spheres, an aging population, and health disparities across population groups.